endormi/GitFinder/README.md

 npm install
 ```

-After the modules are installed, you must get the server up and running (-g stands for globally)
+After the modules are installed, you must get the server up and running (-g stands for global)

 ```
 npm install live-server -g
 ```

-To open up the server
+To run the server

 ```
 live-server